mlayan/VaccineEffectivenessSheba/README.md

 ### Simulating household epidemics

-The script `R/1.simulation.R` allows one to simulate 2,000 household epidemics based on the original data `data/2021_05_14_full_database_2doses.txt` and the Rcpp scripts in the `cpp/simulation` directory.
+The script `R/3.simulation.R` allows one to simulate 2,000 household epidemics based on the original data `data/2021_05_14_full_database_2doses.txt` and the Rcpp scripts in the `cpp/simulation` directory.
 Running the script as provided takes about 40 minutes.

 This script depends on two R libraries: 1) tidyverse and 2) Rcpp.

+The script `R/4.model_fit.R` allows one to plot the fit of the model that is stored in the `figures/` directory.

+This script depends on two R libraries: 1) tidyverse and 2) binom.

 ### Visualizing the results

-The scripts `R/2.output_analysis.R` and `R/3.sensitivity_analysis.R` allows one to visualize parameter estimates in the baseline scenario and in the sensitivity analysis, respectively.
+The scripts `R/1.output_analysis.R` and `R/2.sensitivity_analysis.R` allows one to visualize parameter estimates in the baseline scenario and in the sensitivity analysis, respectively.
 All figures and tables are generated in the `figures/` and `tables/` directories.

 These scripts depend on two R libraries: 1) tidyverse and 2) gridExtra.